Risk-Aware Autonomous Driving with Linear Temporal Logic Specifications: Risk-aware control

 \subsection{Implementation Framework}

-The above discussion is based on a MDP model of vehicles.
-However, to deploy this approach in a real car, we need to determine how to abstract an MDP model from vehicle systems and environments before formulating the proposed method, and how to implement the strategy based on abstract states after solving the LP problem.
-The complete framework for implementation on autonomous vehicles is illustrated in Fig.~\ref{fig:framework}.
-More details can be found in the codes of a cute case~\cite{ourCode}.
+The above discussion is based on an MDP model of vehicles.
+However, to deploy this approach in a real car, we need to abstract an MDP model from vehicle dynamics and determine how to implement high-level policies obtained by the LP problem.
+The overall framework is shown in Fig.~\ref{fig:framework}.